kokatoo/kokatoo.github.io/_posts/2020-10-06-hypothesis-testing-part3.markdown

 ---
 {% endhighlight %}

 We see the calculations match.
 But it's barely significant.
-Let's try plotting the F distribution:
+Let's try plotting the $$F$$ distribution:

 {% highlight r %}
 x <- seq(0, 8, length = 100)